- Download our Guangzhou Schools Guide

 Spring Festival (January/February)

 Better known to Westerners as the Chinese New Year, the Spring Festival is the most important traditional festival in China and is celebrated in parks and city streets across the country.
 Traditionally, the event is enjoyed by eating a New Year feast, setting off firecrackers, hanging red lanterns and visiting relatives.
-In Guangzhou, the Pearl River is lit up with magnificent fireworks displays and revellers feast on local cuisine.
+In Guangzhou, the Pearl River is lit up with magnificent firework displays while revellers feast on local cuisine.

 Spring Festival Flower Market (January/February)